Air is a precious resource

-With every breath we take, our lungs are exposed to the world around us, filtering over 2,100 gallons of air each day.
-Breathing dirty air hurts the body both by inflaming and destroying lung tissue and by weakening the lungs' defenses against contaminants and infection.
+With every breath we take, our lungs are exposed to the world around us, filtering over 11,000 liters of air each day.

 Breathing polluted air can harm our health by inflaming and damaging lung tissue.
 This weakens our lung’s ability to fight off contaminants and infections.